-Case employees have also volunteered their time assisting Arlington Street People’s Assistance Network (A-SPAN) by serving dinner and preparing bagged lunches.
+- Arlington Street People’s Assistance Network (A-SPAN): Case employees volunteered their time by serving dinner and preparing bagged lunches for A-SPAN.
 A-SPAN’s mission is to secure permanent housing and provide life-sustaining services for Arlington’s most vulnerable individuals.
 To date, employees have logged over 150 man hours supporting A-SPAN.

 For the past six years Case has participated in the DC Design House benefiting Children’s National Health Systems.
 To date, the DC Design House has raised over $1.78 million dollars and is a leading annual fundraiser event for Children’s National.

 In December, Case employees hosted a toy drive at our DC office supporting Horton’s Kids’ annual holiday program, Xmas Shop.
 Horton’s Kids empowers children growing up in one of DC’s most violent, under-resourced communities to graduate from high school ready for success in college, career, and life.
 They serve 500 children in grades K-12 living in Wellington Park, a neighborhood where 80 percent of adults don’t have a high school diploma and the average annual household income is less than $10,000.